Unsupervised Acoustic Scene Mapping Based on Acoustic Features and Dimensionality Reduction: Theoretical Background

-With that being said, we assume that the \acp{RTF} can be intrinsically embedded in a low-dimensional manifold governed by the device's position.
-The existence of such an acoustic manifold was discussed in detail in \cite{LauferGoldshtein2016, LauferGoldshtein2015, LauferGoldshtein2020} and was shown to correspond with the position of the source.
-The assumed manifold is of reduced dimension and might have a complex nonlinear structure.
-In small neighborhoods, however, the manifold is locally linear, meaning that in the vicinity of each point, it is flat and coincides with the tangent plane to the manifold at that point.
+Although nonlinear, in small neighborhoods, the manifold \textit{is} locally linear, meaning that it is flat in the vicinity of each point and coincides with the tangent plane to the manifold at that point.
 Hence, the Euclidean distance can faithfully measure affinities between points that reside close to each other on the manifold.
 For remote points, however, the Euclidean distance is meaningless.
-This property is utilized to our advantage by \ac{LOCA}, which makes use of the relation between points in a local neighborhood.
+This property is utilized to our advantage by \ac{LOCA}, which makes use of the linear relation between points in a local neighborhood.